oksanaivashko/demo_terraform_modules/README.md

 # Structure
 ![Alt text](image.png)

-- `environments:` This directory contains environment-specific configurations.
-Each environment (e.g., dev and prod) has its own set of Terraform files, including main.tf for defining resources, variables.tf for input variables, and backend.tf for backend configuration.
+- `environments:` This directory contains environment specific configurations.
+Each environment dev and prod has its own set of Terraform files, including main.tf for defining resources, variables.tf for input variables, and backend.tf for backend configuration.

 - `modules:` This directory holds reusable modules that can be used across different environments.
-Each module (ec2, sg, and vpc) has its own set of Terraform files, including main.tf for defining module resources, variables.tf for input variables, and outputs.tf for module outputs.
+Each module ec2, sg, and vpc has its own set of Terraform files, including main.tf for defining module resources, variables.tf for input variables, and outputs.tf for module outputs.